10 Tips for conducting research with participants with accessibility needs

-Our Senior UX and Accessibility Consultant, Michelle Parfitt, spoke at an event we hosted with the User Research Huddle on ‘Research for Accessible Design’.
+One of our UX and Accessibility team spoke at an event we hosted with the User Research Huddle on ‘Research for Accessible Design’.
 At the event, our team provided some tips for conducting research with participants with varying access needs.

 Top tips for accessibility in UX research